telerik/ajax-docs/controls/editor/functionality/import-and-export/import-from-docx-and-rtf.md

 ---
 title: Import from DOCX and RTF
-page_title: Import from DOCX and RTF | RadEditor for ASP.NET AJAX Documentation
+page_title: Import from DOCX and RTF - RadEditor
-description: Import from DOCX and RTF
+description: Check our Web Forms article about Import from DOCX and RTF.
 slug: editor/functionality/import-and-export/import-from-docx-and-rtf
 tags: import,from,docx,and,rtf
 published: True